-Vinod Khosla is an entrepreneur, investor and technologist.
-He is the founder of Khosla Ventures, a firm focused on assisting entrepreneurs to build impactful new energy and technology companies.
+Vinod is an entrepreneur, investor and technologist.
+He is the founder of Khosla Ventures, a firm focused on assisting entrepreneurs to build impactful technology-based disruptive companies.
 Vinod grew up dreaming of being an entrepreneur, despite being from an Indian army household with no business or technology connections.
 Since the age of 16, when he first heard about the founding of Intel, he dreamt of starting his own technology company.

-In 2004, driven by the need for flexibility to accommodate four teenaged children, the desire to be more experimental and to fund sometimes imprudent “science experiments,” Vinod formed Khosla Ventures to focus on both for-profit and social impact investments.
+In 2004, driven by the need for flexibility to accommodate four growing children, the desire to be more experimental and to fund sometimes imprudent “science experiments,” Vinod formed Khosla Ventures to focus on both for-profit and social impact investments.
 His goals remain the same: work and learn from fun and knowledgeable entrepreneurs, build impactful companies by leveraging innovation and spend time with a partnership that makes a difference.
 Vinod has a passion for nascent technologies that have beneficial effects and economic impact on society.
-While he only serves on the boards of a few select companies, he works closely with most KV companies as they face transitions or key decisions.
+He works closely with many KV companies as they face transitions or key decisions.